alecrios/evaluator.js/README.md

-# Evaluator
+# Evaluator.js

-Evaluator is a small, zero-dependency library for evaluating mathematical expressions.
-Given an expression written in infix notation, Evaluator will parse the string, convert the expression to postfix notation, then resolve the result.
-All major operators and constants are supported.
+Evaluator.js is a tiny (~2.6kB), zero-dependency module for evaluating mathematical expressions.

-Example: the expression `6 + (8 / 4) ^ 2 + pi` will yield `13.14159265`.
+All major operations and constants are supported.
+For example, the expression `-6 + (8 / (4 * 10)) ^ 2 + pi` will yield `-2.81840735`.
+Additionally, Evaluator.js intelligently reports invalid syntax, such as a misused operator or a missing operand.
+For example, the expression `4 * (3 + 2) + 1)` will throw the error `Mismatched parenthesis`.

+Evaluator.js is used by a desktop calculator application of the same name.
+See a [live demo](https://evaluator.link) on the website.

 ## Installation